kerrj/yoloparser/README.md

 If you'd like to spend some time learning about neural nets and how you can use them in FTC, read on!

-This is also the source code behind http://boxesaroundrobots.com, including all training images and processed annotations.
+This is also the source code behind http://boxesaroundrobots.com, including all processed annotations.
+The corresponding dataset of images is located <a href="https://github.com/kerrj/yolodata">here</a>

-### Webpage endpoints
-* <a href="http://boxesaroundrobots.com">/: Main page for marking images</a>
-* <a href="http://boxesaroundrobots.com/review">/review: page for scrolling through annotated images and viewing their bounding boxes</a>
-* <a href="http://boxesaroundrobots.com/getnumannotations">/getnumannotations: returns the number of annotated images</a>
-* <a href="http://boxesaroundrobots.com/remaining">/remaining: returns the number of images left to be annotated</a>

 # Goals
 The long-term goal of this project is to give FTC teams a relatively streamlined interface to use neural networks for object detection during competitions.
 Broken down, this means my intention is to enable teams to: